© 2016 All rights reserved. e.Republic | Privacy & Terms | Contact Us | Facebook | Twitter | Industry Insider | Labs | Advertise

-Tanya Roscorla covers education technology in the classroom, behind the scenes and on the legislative agenda.
-Likes: Experimenting in the kitchen, cooking up cool crafts, reading good books.
+Tanya Roscorla covers ed tech behind the scenes and on the legislative agenda.
+Likes: Culinary experiments, travel adventures, beautiful landscapes.

 Augmented reality brings learning to life in schools.

 According to the Data Quality Campaign, it's the responsibility of state and school district policymakers.

 Colleges can't continue doing the same thing they have been for years if they want to help more students graduate.
 And one university is thinking outside the box.